Jeremboo/astro-boilerplate/README.md

 - [Astro-imagetools](https://astro-imagetools-docs.vercel.app/en/components/Img): I removed it because it wasn't well maintained.
 - Use [Sharp](https://www.npmjs.com/package/sharp) if Astro-compress is not good : Node.js module to convert large images in common formats to smaller, web-friendly JPEG, PNG, WebP, GIF and AVIF images of varying dimensions.
 If Astro-imagetools or Astro-compress isn't good.
 See: https://docs.astro.build/en/reference/image-service-reference/
 - [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction) instead of [Nanostores](https://github.com/nanostores/nanostores) ?
 Or @preact/signals (but it seems to be buggy with Astro).
-- [astro-i18n](https://github.com/Alexandre-Fernandez/astro-i18n/tree/main) : I did it from scratch but maybe this is better

 ## Inspiration